synsin0/StreamingFlow/README.md

 - SpatialGRU-ODE:  A novel temporal-implicit BEV feature propagation handler that fuses sporadic asynchronous sensor inputs and predicts continuous occupancy flow given any time intervals and any time windows on-demand by training the model only once.

-- RV-Lift: A novel representation of range-view LiDAR BEV features for improved instance completion in instance-aware BEV prediction tasks.

-- Extensive experiments on two large-scale public datasets, nuScenes and Lyft L5 AV datasets, demonstrate that the proposed method is efficient and effective.
+- Extensive experiments on two large-scale public datasets, nuScenes and Lyft L5 datasets, demonstrate that the proposed method is efficient and effective.

 ## License